Hagastaden is one of Stockholm’s largest urban development areas with 6,000 new homes and 50,000 workplaces.

 Hagastaden - an introduction

-The City of Stockholm singled out the area as an urban development project as early as 15 years ago.
+The City of Stockholm singled out the area as an urban development project in the early 2000s.
 At the same time, the medical university, Karolinska Institutet, was developing an idea that involved creating a center for bio scientific research in an attractive environment.
 This prompted the cities of Stockholm and Solna to jointly invest in a new area – Hagastaden.
 It is being integrated with the New Karolinska Solna University Hospital, a completely new university hospital which opened 2016 to meet future demands for medical care and research.